Commodore 16 & Plus/4 Technical Details and Trivia

 Technical Facts

-- the TED (Text Editing Device) chip caused the C16 and Plus/4 computers to run slower in some mode, because it did not have a seperate Colour RAM to store its data.
+- the TED (Text Editing Device) chip caused the C16 and Plus/4 computers to run slower in some modes, because it did not have a seperate colour [video] RAM to store its data.
 Instead it used the computer's main memory, which is accessed by both the CPU and TED.
+If you tell TED to disable the screen output (border color displayed on the whole screen), the CPU will run on 1.7 MHz all the time.

 - TED also handled the sound, omitting the brilliant SID chip as found in the C64.
 TED, however, was not as capable sound-wise, offering just 2 tone generators, although one of these could also produce distortion effects.